Press Contact: Jesse@RamonRising.Film

 With news coverage comes greater awareness.
 People are learning about Ramon’s seemingly insurmountable challenges and the RAMON RISING documentary being made about his life.
 And they are donating to help get the documentary made!

-The coverage kicked off Friday night after the gala on ABC7’s 11pm broadcast:
+The TV coverage kicked off in Los Angeles after the gala on ABC7’s 11pm broadcast

-The video and article later posted on ABC7.com generated of lot of engagement with over 10,000 reactions within a few hours.
+The video posted on ABC7.com generated over 10,000 reactions within a few hours.